-TH Components are naturally held in place by their legs, while SMD are just sitting flat on the PCB, only waiting for the smallest PCB move, to fly away.
-And, as small and lightweight they are, they fly pretty well and pretty far away!
+Through Hole (TH) components are naturally kept in place thanks to their legs, while of course Surface Mount Devices (SMD) just sit flat on the PCB, only waiting for the slightest shake to fly away.
+And, as small and lightweight they are, they fly pretty well, and pretty far away!

-When you’re ready, while maintaining the component with the tweezers, put the iron against the solder blob.
-The heat will melt the solder and, when cooling, the solder joint will keep the component in place.
-You have one pad done.
+When you’re ready, while maintaining the component with the tweezers, place your iron tip in contact with the solder blob.
+The heat will melt (“reflow”) the solder which will “soak” on the component’s pin.

 When the position is correct, it’s time to solder the second pad.